-During the Scheme year, administration of the COMPS was delivered by Aviva, while administration of the other AVC holdings was delivered by Aegon.
+During the Scheme year, administration of the COMPS was delivered by Aviva, while administration of the AVC holdings was delivered by Aegon and Fidelity.
 This administration service included key financial tasks such as keeping track of changes in members' circumstances and arranging switching and disinvestments of designated investments.

 These AVC managers are required to carry out services in accordance with good industry practice.
 The administration service is required to ensure transactions are carried out in a timely and effective manner.
-Aviva has a service standard of 10 working days in place.
+Aviva aim for 95% of the majority of client demands to be completed within five working days.